jundalisay/superb/content/en/research/einstein/relativity/section-11.md

 ## Galileo Transformation

-If we used instead the Classical mechanics [Section 9?] wherein space and time were absolute, then the equations would be=
+If we used instead the Classical mechanics [Section 9?] wherein space and time were absolute, then the equations would be:

 <!--  in place of the law of transmission of light we had taken as our basis the tacit assumptions of the older mechanics as to the absolute character of times and lengths, then instead of the above we should have obtained the following equations=  -->